inrupt/solid-client-js/README.md

 # Browser support

-lit-solid uses relatively modern JavaScript features that will work in all commonly-used browsers, except Internet Explorer.
+lit-pod uses relatively modern JavaScript features that will work in all commonly-used browsers, except Internet Explorer.
 If you need support for Internet Explorer, it is recommended to pass it through a tool like [Babel](https://babeljs.io), and to add polyfills for e.g. `Set`, `Promise`, `Headers` and `Array.prototype.includes`.

 # Changelog